 The Committee's role is to ensure that our Remuneration Policy and practices are aligned to the business strategy and promote long-term sustainable success.
-We make sure that the Remuneration of our Executive Directors and leadership team is aligned to the Company's purpose and values and is clearly
+We make sure that the Remuneration of our Executive Directors and leadership team is aligned to the Company's purpose and values and is clearly linked to the successful delivery of business performance and drives value creation.
+We engage with shareholders as appropriate to ensure that the Committee hears and understands their views which in turn assists the Committee to shape its proposals.

-- Propose to shareholders a package of changes to our Remuneration Policy in respect of US Executive Directors' longterm incentive plans, with the objective of enabling the Company to effectively compete for, attract and retain the best people. - Continue to monitor the remuneration and initiatives to support the wider workforce, making interventions where required.
+- Propose to shareholders a package of changes to our Remuneration Policy in respect of US Executive Directors' longterm incentive plans, with the objective of enabling the Company to effectively compete for, attract and retain the best people. - Continue to monitor the remuneration and initiatives to support the wider workforce, making interventions where required. - Focus on development of internal talent pipeline to ensure longer-term succession, promote stability and drive value creation. - Approving the ESG metrics for the 2024 Performance Share Programme. - Monitor the performance versus targets for the short and long-term awards under the Performance Share Programme and Annual Bonus Plan, rewarding pay for performance.